 As a test, you can remove all the custom JS you have entered entirely, or step-by-step, making sure you save a copy (!), to see how your speeds improve.

-This metric refers to code that has been commented out, for example.
-Event though that code isn't being executed, its data must still load in the browser.
+This metric can occasionally refer to code that has been commented out, for example.
+Even though that code isn't being executed, its data must still load in the browser.
 Removing such code entirely, after saving a copy for potential future use (!), can resolve this issue.

-Google is pushing for the WebP format with this metric, which currently is not natively supported by Safari, so we cannot recommend a switch from the current standard of JPG and PNG.
+Google is pushing for the WebP format in particular with this metric, which currently is not natively supported by all versions of Safari, so we cannot recommend a switch from the current standard of JPG and PNG.
 Please note that PNG images will always be of a larger file size than the same image as a JPG.

 Settings in Metro Publisher

 Please make sure you have the "Don't load requirejs and only load jquery on pages that need it." feature activated in our Beta Settings option here (logged in as admin):

 For mobile devices, we have outlined the pros and cons of Google AMP (Accelerated Mobile Pages) for you here: Google AMP

 If you would like us to search for ways to improve performance beyond the information in our help documents, we can provide that service via custom support packages under the conditions outlined here: Custom Support

 It is usually a process of elimination by turning off services and/or taking out third party code to see the effect.
 Then you can evaluate the importance of certain services vs. the impact on site performance.